 Getting to Gero Onsen from Kyoto

-From Kyoto Station, we first took a Shinkansen to Nagoya Station.
-This train ride was just over half an hour.
-From Nagoya Station, we rode the Limited Express (wide view) Hida to Gero Station.
+From Kyoto Station, we took the Tokaido Shinkansen to Nagoya Station for 34 minutes.
+We rode the Limited Express (wide view) Hida from Nagoya Station to Gero Station.
 This part took one hour and forty minutes.
 The train is called wide view as it has larger windows to offer a better view of the scenic journey.
 Along the way, you pass by country homes, farms, rivers and stunning mountain views.

 Gero Onsen Gassho-mura